dimitri-nicolo/calico/networking/egress/egress-gateway-aws.md

       firstFound: true
 ...
 ```
-If `nodeAddressAutodetectionV4` is set to `firstFound: true` then you must change it to another method by editing the
+If `nodeAddressAutodetectionV4` is set to `firstFound: true` or is not specified, then you must change it to another method by editing the
 resource.
 The `canReach` and `cidrs` [options](../../reference/installation/api#operator.tigera.io/v1.NodeAddressAutodetection) are suitable.
 If using the `cidrs` option, set the CIDRs list to include only the
 CIDRs from which your primary ENI IPs are chosen (do not include the dedicated VPC subnets chosen below).